Monitors

 Strengths

-Ideal for professionals requiring high resolution and color accuracy (7 sources)
+Ideal for professionals requiring a high-end display (5 sources)

 Nuances